Nonsteroidal anti-inflammatory drug: Chirality

-Most NSAIDs are chiral molecules; diclofenac and the oxicams are exceptions.
+Nonsteroidal anti-inflammatory drugs are chiral molecules; diclofenac and the oxicams are exceptions.
 However, the majority are prepared as racemic mixtures.
 Typically, only a single enantiomer is pharmacologically active.
 For some drugs (typically profens), an isomerase enzyme in vivo converts the inactive enantiomer into the active form, although its activity varies widely in individuals.
 This phenomenon is likely responsible for the poor correlation between NSAID efficacy and plasma concentration observed in older studies when specific analysis of the active enantiomer was not performed.

-Ibuprofen and ketoprofen are now available in single-enantiomer preparations (dexibuprofen and dexketoprofen), which purport to offer quicker onset and an improved side-effect profile.
-Naproxen has always been marketed as the single active enantiomer.
+Ibuprofen and ketoprofen are available in single-enantiomer preparations (dexibuprofen and dexketoprofen), which purport to offer quicker onset and an improved side-effect profile.
+Naproxen has been sold as the single active enantiomer.

 Main practical differences

-NSAIDs within a group tend to have similar characteristics and tolerability.
+Nonsteroidal anti-inflammatory drugs within a group tend to have similar characteristics and tolerability.
 There is little difference in clinical efficacy among the NSAIDs when used at equivalent doses.
 Rather, differences among compounds usually relate to dosing regimens (related to the compound's elimination half-life), route of administration, and tolerability profile.

 Regarding adverse effects, selective COX-2 inhibitors have a lower risk of gastrointestinal bleeding.
 Except for naproxen, nonselective NSAIDs increase the risk of having a heart attack.
 Some data also supports that the partially selective nabumetone is less likely to cause gastrointestinal events.

-A consumer report noted that ibuprofen, naproxen, and salsalate are less expensive than other NSAIDs, and essentially as effective and safe when used appropriately to treat osteoarthritis and pain.
+Consumers Union found that ibuprofen, naproxen, and salsalate are less expensive than other NSAIDs, and essentially as effective and safe when used appropriately to treat osteoarthritis and pain.

 Pharmacokinetics

-Most nonsteroidal anti-inflammatory drugs are weak acids, with a pKa of 3–5.
-They are absorbed well from the stomach and intestinal mucosa.
-They are highly protein-bound in plasma (typically >95%), usually to albumin, so that their volume of distribution typically approximates to plasma volume.
-Most NSAIDs are metabolized in the liver by oxidation and conjugation to inactive metabolites that typically are excreted in the urine, though some drugs are partially excreted in bile.
-Metabolism may be abnormal in certain disease states, and accumulation may occur even with normal dosage.
+Nonsteroidal anti-inflammatory drugs are weak acids, with a pKa of 3–5.
+Except for aspirin, they are generally absorbed well in the digestive system.
+Since they are highly protein-bound in plasma (typically >95%), usually to albumin, their volume of distribution is typically low and restricted to the space outside of cells.
+NSAIDs are metabolized in the liver by oxidation enzymes and then conjugated into inactive metabolites that are typically excreted in the urine, though some drugs are partially excreted in bile.
+Therefore, problems with liver function can lead to the abnormal processing of NSAIDs, which may increase the risk of digestive system or kidney related side effects.

-NSAIDs can also be divided into short-acting (plasma half-life less than 6 h) such as aspirin, diclofenac and ibuprofen and long-acting (half-life approximately greater than 10 h) such as naproxen, celecoxib.
+Nonsteroidal anti-inflammatory drugs can also be divided into short-acting (plasma half-life less than 6 h) such as aspirin, diclofenac, and ibuprofen; and long-acting (half-life approximately greater than 10 h) such as naproxen and celecoxib.